tari/83pa28d/lesson/day03.md

 on the Kamchatka Linux newsgroup", and the next minute you're using it to store the state of the memory manager, you're a code grinder who gets a big red sticker that says "slap me, I'm a jackass".
-But now I'm just rambling, back to the action :-D
+But now I'm just rambling, back to the action. :-D

 When you run a program, the calculator takes the series of numbers that makes up the program, transfers it to some other place in RAM (to address $9D95 as